DrM0SK4/az900-study-guide/Azure900-study.md

   >
   > - Availability zones are physically separate datacenters within an Azure region.
 Each availability zone is made up of one or more datacenters equipped with independent power, cooling, and networking
   > ![availability zone](https://docs.microsoft.com/en-gb/learn/wwl-azure/describe-core-architectural-components-of-azure/media/availability-zones-c22f95a3.png)
+  > - Deploying two or more instances of an Azure virtual machine across two or more availability zones raises the virtual machine SLA to 99.99 percent. (from 99.9 percent)
+  >
 - ### Describe Azure datacenters
   >
   > - the datacenters are the same as large corporate datacenters.
 They’re facilities with resources arranged in racks, with dedicated power, cooling, and networking infrastructure